dundalek/notcurses-clojure-example/README.md

 [Notcurses](https://notcurses.com/) is a moderm library for building terminal UIs with advanced graphics support.
 This is a demo showing how to use it with [Clojure](https://clojure.org/).

-Bindings are generated with [SWIG](http://swig.org/) and compiled using [Zig](https://ziglang.org/learn/why_zig_rust_d_cpp/#tooling) (any C compiler could be used, but I find Zig easiest to use because it includes simple and powerful build system instead of relying on additional complex tools).
+Bindings are generated with [SWIG](http://swig.org/) and compiled using [Zig](https://andrewkelley.me/post/zig-cc-powerful-drop-in-replacement-gcc-clang.html) (any C compiler could be used, but I find Zig easiest to use because it includes powerful yet simple build system instead of relying on additional complex tools).
 [GraalVM](https://www.graalvm.org/) native-image is used to compile it to a binary executable.

 ![Notcurses demo](https://user-images.githubusercontent.com/755611/114319180-d83ac400-9aff-11eb-8b50-3e9a388b91c7.png)